-Urge the Federal Ministry of Power to urgently make a holistic provision in the 2024 Budget Estimate to enable it tackle the situation once and for all.
+(i) urge the Federal Ministry of Power to urgently make a holistic provision in the 2024 Budget Estimate to tackle the electricity situation in Ibeju Lekki once and for all;

-14. Call to Investigate the ban on Nigerian passports by the Government of the republic of Seychelles:
+- (ii) mandate the Committee on Power (when constituted) to ensure compliance (HR.
+128/07/2023). - 21.
+Call to Investigate the ban on Nigerian passports by the Government of the republic of Seychelles